AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-43862-unable-to-update-cart-items-because-of-graphql-updatecartitems-mutation-error.md

 ---
-title: "MDVA-43862: customer can’t update cart items because of a GraphQL UpdateCartItems mutation error"
+title: "MDVA-43862: customer can't update cart items because of a GraphQL UpdateCartItems mutation error"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.13,update,GraphQL,UpdateCartItems,mutation error,2.3.3,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.3.7-p3,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.4
-description: "The MDVA-43862 patch solves the issue where the customer can’t update cart items because of a GraphQL UpdateCartItems mutation error.
+description: "The MDVA-43862 patch solves the issue where the customer can't update cart items because of a GraphQL UpdateCartItems mutation error.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.13 is installed.
 The patch ID is MDVA-43862.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5."
 ---

-# MDVA-43862: customer can’t update cart items because of a GraphQL UpdateCartItems mutation error
+# MDVA-43862: customer can't update cart items because of a GraphQL UpdateCartItems mutation error

-The MDVA-43862 patch solves the issue where the customer can’t update cart items because of a GraphQL UpdateCartItems mutation error.
+The MDVA-43862 patch solves the issue where the customer can't update cart items because of a GraphQL UpdateCartItems mutation error.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.13 is installed.
 The patch ID is MDVA-43862.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions